addiswebb/compiler_c/README.md

 With the goal of eventual self compilation.

 # Architecture
 The compiler is comprised of 6 major sections.
 Each one has a clear task.
-The compiler manages all 4 sections, and hands the work of one onto the next.
-It also handles loading the file from disc into memory and parsing compile flags given at runtime.
+The compiler manages all sections and hands the work of one onto the next.
+It also handles loading the file from disc into memory and parsing compile flags given at runtime which change the compiler's behaviour.

 ### The Tokenizer.
 Its job is to take in the loaded file (called a translation unit), as a string of characters and convert it into an array of tokens.
 These tokens represent core parts of the grammar defined below, e.g. **TK_INT_LITERAL** is simply a raw number "1234", or **TK_RETURN** represents the the 'return' keyword.
 It performs this by loading tokens sequentially into a buffer until it finds a whitespace character.
 It then parses the buffer into a token.
 Essentially looking at each word and deciding what kind of token it is.
 There is more hidden complexity to this in skipping comments, or handling special characters but this is a good overview.
 Once it reaches the EOF (end of the file) it stops and returns the Token Array back to the compiler.

 ### The Parser
-The parser recieves the linear array of tokens and is tasked with parsing it into a AST (abstract syntax tree).
+The parser recieves the linear array of tokens and is tasked with converting it into a AST (abstract syntax tree).
 The tree is structured as follows:

 * **N_TRANSLATION_UNIT**: Array of declarations of either a function or variable
 * **N_FUNCTION**: Name, Params, and an **N_COMPOUND** block.
 * **N_COMPOUND**: Array of statements.

+With more fundamental nodes like **N_BINARY** and **N_UNARY** representing the most basic C constructs.

-The parser, starting from the very first token, uses its context and grammar to decide what node is next, but also if there is a syntax error.
+The parser, starting from the very first token, uses context and grammar to decide what node is next.
+It also naturally handles syntax errors.
 E.g., if the current token is a **TK_RETURN**, given the grammar below, we can expect an `expr` to follow.
 The parser then tries to parse an `expr` and if it succeeds, we combine the **TK_RETURN** token and parsed `expr` into a single Node, **N_RETURN**.
 This node is then appended to the **N_COMPOUND** parent node.
 Another example, if the current token is **TK_OPEN_CURLY**, given the grammar, this can only be the start of a **N_COMPOUND**.
 The parser knows to parse the following tokens as an array of statements and append them to the compound nodes list, and only stops when **TK_CLOSE_CURLY** is found.
 Same as the **Tokenizer**, when we reach the end of the token array, we return the parsed **AST** to the compiler.

 ### Semantic Analysis Pass
 The **AST** constructed by the parser is mostly typeless.
 Only explictly typed expressions have type information.
 It is the job of the semantic analysis pass to give every node a correct type.
 While doing so, it also ensures correctness through type checking.
 In the majority of cases a binary operation requires two operands of the same type.
 If the operands are found to have different types, we try to promote them to the same common type.
 If this is not possible and their types and completely incompatible, a type error is thrown.
 Semantic Analysis also handles converting constructs which are simply syntactic sugar into their literal underlying forms.
 E.g 'a[5]' is just '*(a + sizeof(element) * 5)'.
 Similarily 'a->b' is just '*(a).b'.
 These conversions are handled in this pass.